pagkly/Zed/Investopedia3/Understanding Payments.md

 ### Mobile Phones

-The [contactless payment](https://www.investopedia.com/terms/c/contactless-payment.asp) technology that has emerged in recent years has made payments easier than ever.
-The credit or debit card machine—called a [point of sale terminal (POS)](https://www.investopedia.com/terms/p/point-of-sale-terminal.asp)—can read the customer's banking information through the software application that's installed on the mobile device.
+The [[contactless payment]](https://www.investopedia.com/terms/c/contactless-payment.asp) technology that has emerged in recent years has made payments easier than ever.
+The credit or debit card machine—called a [[point of sale terminal (POS)]](https://www.investopedia.com/terms/p/point-of-sale-terminal.asp)—can read the customer's banking information through the software application that's installed on the mobile device.
 Once the phone reads the information from the POS terminal, a signal is generated to inform the customer that the payment has been made.

 ### Checks

 [Checks](https://www.investopedia.com/terms/c/check.asp) have fallen out of favor over the years due to advancements in technology, allowing payments to be electronically submitted.
 However, there are instances when checks might be helpful, such as when the seller wants a guaranteed payment.
-A bank [cashier's check](https://www.investopedia.com/terms/c/cashierscheck.asp) or a [certified check](https://www.investopedia.com/terms/c/certifiedcheck.asp) are two types of checks that banks offer to help sellers receive the money owed from the buyer.
+A bank [[cashier's check]](https://www.investopedia.com/terms/c/cashierscheck.asp) or a [[certified check]](https://www.investopedia.com/terms/c/certifiedcheck.asp) are two types of checks that banks offer to help sellers receive the money owed from the buyer.

 ### Wire Transfers